ramosalvarB3121/WHSTechNotes/journal.md

 English:A visual introduction to python
 # Octuber 4, 2024
 This is a new thing for me and i feel like am leraning new things to me
+# Octuber 15, 2024
+Coding teaches you to break down complex problems into smaller manageable tasks enhancing systematic thinking.
+In healthcare understanding code allows collaboration with software developers to crteate better diagnostic tools.
+Coding fosters creativity by enabling innovation solution like an architect optimizing energy use in buildings or a teacher developing
+# Octuber 18, 2024